-Medicaid is a program to provide healthcare for low-income families, pregnant women, and some adults in the US.
-This program is for all low-income Americans.
+Medicaid is a program to provide healthcare for families with low income, pregnant women, and some adults in the US.
+This program is for all Americans with low income.
 Many states also have programs to provide free or low-cost medical care for children.
 Learn more about Medicaid.

-Medicare is a program to provide healthcare for seniors (individuals over 65-years-old).
+Medicare is a program to provide healthcare for older adults (individuals over 65-years-old).
 This program also provides insurance for people with disabilities.
 Learn more about Medicare.

 Going to the doctor in the USA can cost a lot of money.
 This is why health insurance can help you.
 Even if you have insurance, you might still have to pay some money to see a doctor.